-Dr. Church is currently 61 years old, but from the looks of it, I doubt that he will retire any time soon despite his health problems.
-He is a workaholic.
+Dr. Church is currently 61 years old, but from the looks of it, I doubt that he will retire anytime soon despite his health problems.
+He is a vegan dyslexic narcoleptic workaholic.

 During the past few months Dr. Church has been all over the news almost every single day.
 Some highlights:

 This lengthy post is not meant to be a race baiting attempt, even though that is exactly what the title and content suggest.
-Moreover, while most people take the phrase “more evolved” to be complimentary (and indicative of higher intelligence) and take the phrase “less evolved” to be insulting, I am not sure we can say that with any certainty.
+Moreover, while most people take the phrase “more evolved” to be complimentary and take the phrase “less evolved” to be insulting, I am not so sure.

 In any case, going back to the subject matter of this post, I used to have a caucasian workmate some years ago who told me many times that he thought Asians were the most evolved of all human races.
-By Asian, he (and I) meant mongoloid Asians, which includes Chinese, Japanese, Korean (along with the diaspora of these groups across the world).
+By Asian, he primarily meant East Asians, which includes Chinese, Japanese and Koreans (along with the diaspora of these groups across the world).

 My ex-workmate’s definition (with some minor additions on my part that I am sure he would agree with) of “more evolved humans” includes among many other characteristics: generally peaceful daily behavior; emotional outburst control; less crime and homicides; cleanliness; delayed gratification; lack of religiosity; high IQ; herbivore men; extensive use of technology, often in unusual socially frowned upon ways in less evolved societies.

-However, lack of daily violent confrontations does not necessarily correlate with lack of major genocidal violence potential, and it is quite possible that China will go to war with some of its Asian neighbors in the coming years even though you would never get that idea from seeing daily largely very peaceful life throughout Asia.
+However, lack of daily violent confrontations does not necessarily correlate with lack of major genocidal violence potential.
+It is quite possible that China will go to war with some of its Asian neighbors in the coming years even though you would never get that idea from seeing daily largely very peaceful life throughout Asia.

 Animal cruelty in Asia is also astounding and the region dominates world demand for shark fin soup, tiger bones, ivory and much more.
 I think that more evolved human societies will have a much larger proportion of the population being some combination of vegan, vegetarian and synthetic lab grown meat eaters.

-I think that a more evolved society will entail significant behavioral elements of both modern Asian (especially Japanese) and, to a lesser extent, Northern European peoples and societies.
-Both of these groups of people are often accused of having less emotional and outburst prone people.
+I think that a more evolved society will entail significant behavioral elements of both modern Asian and, to a lesser extent, Northern European peoples and societies.
+Both of these groupings are often accused of having less emotional and outburst prone people.
 In terms of racial diversity, I think that Northern European based societies are more evolved and fairer than Asian societies.

 It is interesting to note that Native Americans, with similar genetics to mongoloid Asians, have vastly different behavioral patterns and cultures.
-This would seem to favor “nurture” in the “nature” versus “nurture” debate and make the subject of this whole post (related to genetics and stereotypes) a moot point, but perhaps native Americans are not as genetically similar to say the Chinese or Japanese as we think?
+This would seem to favor “nurture” in the “nature” versus “nurture” debate and make the subject of this whole post (related to genetics) a moot point.
+But perhaps native Americans are not as genetically similar to say the Chinese or Japanese as we think?